ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 The gap becomes obvious when you compare what happens after a feature ships.
 With aqua cloud, someone updates test cases manually when the UI changes.
 Someone reorganizes test suites when flows are restructured.
 Someone maintains test data setups when the database schema evolves.
 The AI helped write the initial test case faster, but the ongoing maintenance burden remains entirely human.

 Autonoma eliminates that entire workflow.
-The Planner agent reads your codebase and generates test cases.
-The Automator agent executes them on real browsers and devices.
-The Maintainer agent keeps them passing as code changes.
+The Planner agent reads your codebase and plans test cases.
+The Executor agent runs them against a live preview environment.
+The Reviewer agent classifies every result as a real bug, an agent error, or a test-plan mismatch.
+The Diffs Agent keeps the suite current on every pull request by adding, deprecating, and maintaining tests from the code diff.
 No human writes test cases.
 No human maintains them.
 The AI does not assist; it acts.

 Proprietary Platform Claiming to Replace Open Source